Program

 About Ravinder.
 Research in my group focuses on understanding the various evolutionary processes that have shaped the composition and evolution of genomes; more recently the focus has been on Endogenous Viral Elements (EVE’s) which constitute a substantial portion of vertebrate genomes.
 To date, much of the research in this area has focused on mammalian genomes.
 With the abundance of genomic data from a variety of species now available, we now have the opportunity to investigate the impact of these virally derived insertions across the tree of life.

-Preliminary talk title: Stowaways in the Genome
+Talk title: Stowaways in the Genome

 Workshop